redisson/redisson/redisson-quarkus/README.md

 quarkus.redisson.netty-threads=32
 ```

-Use `quarkus.redisson.file` setting to specify path to config file.
+Use `quarkus.redisson.file` setting to specify path to a config file.

 ### 3. Use Redisson